Dariush Mehrjui

-Mehrjui was a founding member of the Iranian New Wave movement of the early 1970s.
-His second film, Gaav, is considered to be the first film of this movement, which also included Masoud Kimiai and Nasser Taqvai.
+Mehrjui was a founding member of the Iranian New Wave movement of the early 1970s, which also included directors Masoud Kimiai and Nasser Taqvai.
+His second film, The Cow (1969), is considered to be the first film of this movement.
 Most of his films are inspired by literature and adapted from Iranian and foreign novels and plays.

+On 14 October 2023, Mehrjui and his wife, Vahideh Mohammadifar, were found stabbed to death in their home in the city of Karaj, near Tehran.